chrhuettner/DependencyConflictResolver/README.md

 # Resolving Dependency Conflicts via Source Code Modification

 This project is part of my Master's thesis focused on resolving dependency conflicts in software projects by analyzing and modifying the source code directly.
-The goal is to automate the resolution of library version clashes between dependencies by modifying the source code of the broken dependency.
+The goal is to automate the resolution of library version clashes between dependencies by modifying the source code of the project.

 ## Approach
 1. Extract dependencies using `mavenSourceLinkPre` and `mavenSourceLinkBreaking`.